Jangsoodlor/final_project/proposal.md

       ```py
       {evaluators : [['0001', 10], ['0002', 9], ['0003', 20]]}
       ```
-    - Initially, the evaluator's id and their score (aka. first and second index of each list) will be set to a NoneType.
+    Or at least that was the case.
+I found out this (17/12/23) morning that **csvwriter reads everything as a string.
+So I can't do nested list anymore**.
+So here's my new approach:
     ```py
-      {Evaluators : [['0001', None], ['0002', None], ['0003', None]]}
+      {evaluator1 : evaluator No. 1's ID
+      {evaluator2 : evaluator No.2's ID
+      {evaluator3 : evaluator No.3's ID
+      {evaluator1_score : evaluator No.1's score
+      {evaluator2_score : evaluator No.2's score
+      {evaluator3_score : evaluator No.3's score
       ```
+    All of them defaulted to empty string because csvwriter also refused to recognize "NoneType" objects.

 - The admin will select 3 evaluators.
-AND they can't refuse that offer
+AND they can't refuse that offer.

 - Each Evaluators can give score as an integer from 1 to 10.
-This will be written as a method in
 - After each advisor gave scores, change the project status in both **Project_to_eval** and **Project** tables.
   ```py
   {project['status'] : 'Evaluated. waiting for final approval.'}